asoral/erpnext-vat-mtd/doc/erpnext_centos8.md

 ## Install CentOS8.

 1) Install CentOS 8.
 We chose the "minimal" install for this guide.
-If you've picked another option you'll probably need to open the firwall on port 8000.

 2) After install, login and ensure your installation is up to date by running :